gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailersend.md

 However, MailerSend's user reviews reveal several challenges.
 The platform operates on a shared IP infrastructure by default, which means your sender reputation can be affected by other users' sending practices.
 While dedicated IPs are available, they are an add-on for enterprise plans.
 A more significant issue highlighted by users is a strict and often opaque account approval and suspension process, which can lead to abrupt service interruptions without clear explanation.

-**BlueFox Email** takes a focused approach designed for SaaS companies and organizations that prioritize email design quality, delivery control, and infrastructure transparency.
-Built as a sophisticated control panel on top of the user's own AWS Simple Email Service (SES) account, it provides enterprise-grade deliverability with full, isolated control over sender reputation.
+**BlueFox Email** takes a focused approach designed for SaaS companies, marketing agencies, and organizations that prioritize email design quality, delivery control, and infrastructure transparency.
+Built as a sophisticated control panel on top of reliable enterprise-grade infrastructure, it provides exceptional deliverability with consistent feature access across all plans.
+For advanced users requiring maximum control, BlueFox Email offers an optional "bring-your-own-AWS-SES" mode that operates on top of the user's own AWS Simple Email Service (SES) account, providing full, isolated control over sender reputation.
 BlueFox Email emphasizes predictable, usage-based billing, professional rendering across all email clients (including Outlook), and consistent feature access across all plans, making it ideal for teams that treat email as a critical customer touchpoint.

 Both platforms serve growing businesses and technical teams, but they differ significantly in their underlying philosophy.
-MailerSend offers a self-contained, user-friendly solution, while BlueFox Email provides a transparent, AWS-powered infrastructure for maximum control and reliability.
+MailerSend offers a self-contained, user-friendly solution, while BlueFox Email provides a transparent infrastructure with optional AWS-powered control for maximum reliability.

 ## Email Design and Template Capabilities